backdrop-contrib/coffee/README.txt

 -- SUMMARY --

 The Coffee module helps you to navigate through the Drupal admin faster, inspired by Alfred and Spotlight (OS X).
+By default the management menu is included in the results.
+Go to the config page to select an other of multiple menus.

 For a full description of the module, visit the project page: http://drupal.org/project/coffee